agile-ts/documentation/docs/packages/core/features/computed/Methods.md

 });
 MY_COMPUTED.value; // Returns "Hello there, I am 'jeff'"
 ```
-Besides, updating the `computeFunction`,
-it automatically detects the new dependencies of the `computeFunction` and updates them in the Computed Class.
+And automatically detects the new dependencies used in the new `computeFunction` and overwrites the old ones.
-Therefore, we can also pass a new array of hard coded dependencies, which overwrites the old hard coded deps by default.
+Therefore, we can also pass a new array of hard coded dependencies as second parameter.
 ```ts {3}
 const MY_COMPUTED = App.createComputed(() => {
     return `I am '${MY_NAME.value}'`;